samcurteis/ga-project-2/README.md

 For this project, though I do not feel that the code is particularly strong, I do feel quite proud of various things which pertain to the teamwork side of the project.
 - This was our first group project working together, and when it came to dividing up the work we did not encounter any problems whatsoever.
 - Though it was quite challenging helping others with their bugs, I feel proud of the assistance that I gave to my peers in helping them solve their problems, as well as the fact that I was fairly independent in completing my own tasks.
-- For me personally, I did not encounter any problems with working collaboratively with Git/GitHub.
+- I did not personally encounter any problems when working collaboratively with Git/GitHub.
 - From the start I assumed somewhat of a leading role, in that though we worked on an equal footing, I hosted the project, wrote out the plans, and contributed the most in terms of helping out other members of the team.

 ## Key Learnings